SpurfiaLOL/Spurfia/README.md

 # Spurfia
-Spurfia Is a jailbreak inspired by Cydia!
+Spurfia Is a jailbreak inspired by Cydia! made by Annoying American Guy (Adam)